ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 and was then adopted as the default congestion control algorithm for the TCP implementation in Linux.
-It was already used in a significant fraction of TCP connections over the Internet before being documented in an Informational Internet Draft in 2015, published as an Informational RFC in 2017 {{?RFC8312}} and then as a Proposed Standard in 2023 {{?RFC9438}}.
+It was already used in a significant fraction of TCP connections over the Internet before being documented in an Informational Internet-Draft in 2015, published as an Informational RFC in 2017 {{?RFC8312}} and then as a Proposed Standard in 2023 {{?RFC9438}}.

 BBR is developed as an internal research project by Google, with the first implementation contributed to Linux kernel 4.19 in 2016.
-It was described in an IRTF draft in 2018, and that draft is regularly updated to document the evolving versions of the algorithm
+It was described in an IRTF Internet-Draft in 2018, and that Internet-Draft is regularly updated to document the evolving versions of the algorithm
 {{BBR-draft}}.
 BBR is widely used for Google services using either TCP or QUIC, and is also widely deployed outside of